zew/go-questionnaire/static/js/validation.md

 This creates a serious source of errors in higher-up logic.
 In the worst case, the user gets trapped on the HTML page with an unreasonable error message.

+* Positioning and sizing of the bubble messages do not overflow the page contents.
+This is a big advantage.

+<div style='page-break-before:always;'></div>

 ### On `input`, on `blur` and on `form submit`

 1. We might want validation feedback on every key stroke;